 When a user reorients their Android device, changing, say, from Portrait mode to Landscape mode, or vice versa, Android, will normally kill the current Activity and then restart it.
 You can reorient your device in the emulator by pressing Ctrl+F12 (Command+F12 on Mac).
 When this happens and your current Activity is killed and restarted, certain Activity lifecycle callback methods will be called.

-In this exercise, you will modify your application from Exercise A so that the lifecycle callback invocation counters maintain their correct values even though the underlying Activities are being killed and recreated.
+In this exercise, you will modify your application from Exercise A so that the lifecycle callback invocation counters maintain their running counts even though the underlying Activities are being killed and recreated because of reconfiguration.
+If an Activity is killed normally (e.g., by clicking the "Close Activity Two" button or by hitting the Back button) then the counts should restart from zero.

-To do this you will need to store, retrieve and reset the various counters as the application is being reconfigured.
-To do this you will need to save the counts in a Bundle as the Activity is being torn down, and you will need to retrieve and restore the counts from a Bundle as the Activity is being recreated.
+To do this you will store, retrieve and reset the various counters as the application is being reconfigured.
+To do this you will save the counts in a Bundle as the Activity is being torn down, and you will retrieve and restore the counts from a Bundle as the Activity is being recreated.

 See “Recreating an Activity” at http://developer.android.com/training/basics/activity-lifecycle for more information on storing and retrieving data with a Bundle.

+See the screencast, ActivityReconfig.mp4, that's included in the Lab.

 Implementation Notes:

 Warmup Exercise: Before implementing the Exercises, do the following warm up exercise.
-Create a text file called Activity.txt and the answers to the questions below in it.
+Create a text file called Activity.txt and record in it your answers to the questions below.

 Open the ActivityLifecycleWalkthrough.pdf chart in the Misc directory.
 This chart depicts two state machines, representing the lifecycles of ActivityOne and ActivityTwo.
 If you want you can cut out the little circles and use them as markers as you work through this exercise.